How to Make Pear Sauce: Canning and Freezing Instructions

-Pear sauce is a great addition to any frugal pantry.
-It can be served plain, like applesauce; used as a topping for breads and other foods; or used as an oil substitute in many baked good recipes.
+Pear sauce is an excellent addition to any frugal pantry.
+It can be served plain, like applesauce; used as a topping for bread and other foods; or used as an oil substitute in many baked good recipes.
 Heat up the stove, and give this recipe a try, while pears are in season.

 - Pears (40 medium-sized or 50 small), peeled chopped and cored